Boolean-Coder/MotivationCV/README.md

 # Hello there!
 I'm not a Jedi, but I am a Boolean coder! 👋
-Welcome to my GitHub profile.
-As a junior developer, I am seeking an employer who can provide me with a training programme for my IHK-certified Umschulung.
-I am proficient in problem-solving through the use of elegant and efficient code.
-The ability to engage with challenges across a variety of domains is highly prized, as is the eagerness to learn new technologies.
+Welcome to my GitHub profile!
+As a junior developer, I am seeking an employer who can offer a training program for my IHK-certified retraining.
+I excel at solving problems with elegant and efficient code and thrive on tackling challenges across various domains.
+My eagerness to learn new technologies is a key asset.

 ---